Sport in the Czech Republic: Floorball

 Floorball became a very popular sport in the last two decades in the Czech Republic.
 Czech Floorball, which is officially the Czech floorball association and a member of IFF, was established in 1992.
-In 2018 it had more than 70,000 members.
+In 2023 it had more than 70,000 members.
 This places Czech Floorball in third position between Finland and Switzerland in number of members worldwide.
-Since 1996, when the first Men's World Floorball Championship took place, until 2019, the Czech Republic men's national floorball team have achieved one second place and two third-place finishes.
+Since 1996, when the first Men's World Floorball Championship took place, until 2023, the Czech Republic men's national floorball team have achieved two second place (2004 and 2022) and two third place finishes.
 In the 2019 and 2021 Czech juniors won the gold medal in the U19 world championship in Halifax and Brno.
-The Superliga florbalu is the highest Czech floorball league.
+The Superliga florbalu and Extraliga žen ve florbale are the highest Czech floorball leagues.
 Many Czechs also play floorball in their free time at an amateur level.

 American Football

 The domestic league Czech League of American Football that features four levels of play and also a woman's division.
 The Czech Bowl is the final of the top league.
-The Prague Black Panthers founded in 1991 have won 18 Czech league championships and has competed in European Football League.
+The Prague Black Panthers, founded in 1991, have won 18 Czech league championships and has competed in European Football League.

 There is also a National team representing the country in international competition.

 Bandy

 The national bandy team made its Bandy World Championship debut in 2016.
-In Nymburk an annual international rink bandy tournament is organised.
+In Nymburk an annual international rink bandy tournament was organised.
 In 2017 Federation of International Bandy decided to make it an official one.
 As of 2019, four teams are playing in the national rink bandy league.
 It is already decided that more will participate in 2019.
+A variety of rink bandy called short bandy has been invented in Czechia.
 In terms of licensed athletes, bandy is the second biggest winter sport in the world.

 Baseball

 Baseball is growing in popularity but is still considered a minor sport.
 The Czech Republic hosted the 2009 Baseball World Cup.
 A few Czech have signed contracts and are now playing in Minor League Baseball.
 The Czech Republic was invited to compete in the qualifying round of the 2013 World Baseball Classic.

+In September of 2022, the Czech Republic made history by qualifying for the 2023 World Baseball Classic.
+At the 2023 World Baseball Classic the Czech Republic beat China in its opening game and finished 4th in its group, thus qualifying for the 2026 World Baseball Classic.
+Later in 2023, the Czech Republic hosted the 2023 European Baseball Championship.
+The Czech Republic finished 5th at the 2023 European Baseball Championship after losing its quarterfinal match to Great Britain, then beating Israel and France to secure its placing.